Penn-TopGuNN/TopGuNN/README.md

 `4) Running queries on the CPU`

-## Files to transfer over to AWS from your server (after you complete Step 1) Preprocessing)
+## Files to transfer over to AWS from the pre-processing on the CPU

 	- sentences.db
 	- trace.db